xorob0/dotfiles/SETUP.md

 ## The password manager
 I could have gone with the fast and versatile KeePass, with it's good integration eith most OS and lot of support.
 But I choosed Pass because it does everything I need and it's code is extremely simple which allow for a lot of customisations.

+## The terminal emulator
+I needed something highly customisable that was as light as possible since I will be opening a lot of them at the same time.
+Termite and urxvt both do the job.